Schlaefer/Saito/docs/dev-hooks.md

 - css
 - style

-Be careful, this callback is performance sensitive when rendering thread-trees.
+Be **very** careful, this callback is performance sensitive when rendering thread-trees.

 ## Request.Saito.View.User.beforeFullProfile ##